The-Wishlist-Co/docs/eventcollectorAPI.md

 # **Event Collector API**

-The event collector API is employed for enabling various events and campains that pertain to a customer.
+The event collector API is employed for enabling various events and campaigns that pertain to a customer.
 Various event suscriptions such as notification services, loyalty services etc can be enabled by the retailer and the information related to these events are also stored here.

 ### Index